stubbscroll/PUZZLE/README.txt

-Puzzle collection v1.0 by Ruben Spaans, released in August 2012.
+Puzzle collection v1.0 by stubbscroll, released in August 2012.
-Released under GPL v3.0.
+Program released under GNU general public license v3.

 Web homes (all pages are identical): http://www.stubbscroll.com/puzzle.html http://www.pvv.org/~spaans/puzzle.html http://www.pvv.ntnu.no/~spaans/puzzle.html

 This is a collection of logic puzzle games.
-There are currently eleven games implemented (Nurikabe, Akari (Light up), Heyawake, Hitori, Picross (Nonogram), Hashiwokakero, Masyu, Slitherlink, Yajilin, Minesweeper and Kuromaso), including a menu system with score tracking.
+There are currently thirteen games implemented (Nurikabe, Akari (Light up), Heyawake, Hitori, Picross (Nonogram), Hashiwokakero, Masyu, Slitherlink, Yajilin, Minesweeper, Kuromaso, Mortal Coil and Numberlink), including a menu system with score tracking.
 The program should run on all desktop platforms capable of running a gcc C compiler and the SDl library.
 It is not yet tested on Mac systems.

 Future plans include (in no specific order):
 - resizable numbers and images for the puzzles